Growth rates of permutation classes: categorization up to the uncountability threshold: The Neighborhoods of and

-Because $U^o$ is an antichain, no member of $U^o$ is contained in any other permutation of $\Sub(U^o)$.
-Thus every class of the form $\Sub(U^o)\setminus T$ for $T\subseteq U^o$ has growth rate $\kappa$, establishing the following result which was first noted in the conclusion of Kaiser and Klazar~\cite{kaiser:on-growth-rates:}.
+Because $U^o$ is an antichain, no member of $U^o$ is contained in any other permutation from $\Sub(U^o)$.
+Thus every class of the form $\Sub(U^o)\setminus T$ for $T\subseteq U^o$ has growth rate $\kappa$, establishing the following result, which was first obtained by Murphy and Vatter [unpublished] and reported in the conclusion of Klazar~\cite{klazar:on-the-least-ex:}.

 \begin{proposition} There are uncountably many permutation classes of growth rate $\kappa$. \end{proposition}